Invest in Yourself

 Finding happiness

-Take time to invest in yourself, not only for your career choice but for your emotional wellbeing.
 Working through problems and emotional baggage will improve your quality of life tremendously.
-I say this because at the end of the day it’s not your job that will make you happy but the relationships you have formed that will, working through your issues will positively impact that.
-Everyone needs to learn emotional life skills, especially young people.
-It’s a shame that we give so little attention to our emotional wellbeing, as this is what will make the greatest impact on our happiness.
+I say this because at the end of the day, it’s not your job that will make you happy but the relationships you have formed.
+It’s a shame that we give so little attention to our emotional well-being, as this will have the greatest impact on the happiness of our future selves.

-It’s never easy to face our true selves, to take off the masks or to go back into our past and deal with difficult things, but it’s always worth it.
+It’s never easy to face your true self, to take off the masks, or to go back into your past and deal with difficult things, but it’s always worth it.
 You will never regret dealing with something and putting it behind you.
 This frees you from the things dragging you down and holding you back and opens up doors to wonderful new things.
-What better time to do this than while you’re still young, before finding a marriage partner or making other big life decisions.
-A prep year offers you this opportunity.

-Just Africa Life Skills Preparation Year
+Just Africa Life Skills Gap Year

 Article by